qd-cae/qd-cae-python/README.md

 [compilation](#Compilation) in general is now simpler:
   - Boost as dependency was removed from the project (yay)
-  - pybind11 was added, but is installed via python in the process (yay)
+  - pybind11 was added, but is installed via requirements.txt

 qd.cae.dyna